Skip to main content

 Those who have had cancer treatment may experience temporary or permanent sexual side effects.
 These changes can impact a person’s relationship with themselves in and outside of the bedroom and with any sexual partners.

-Some sexual side effects during or after cancer treatment can make sex painful.
+Some cancer treatments can make sex painful.
 There are many resources available for people assigned female at birth to help make sex more enjoyable.
 These include medications, lubricants, moisturizers, and vaginal dilators.
 Lubricants and moisturizers can be found at pharmacies and online.
 Dilators can be purchased at specialty shops or online.
 Additional information can be found on our Women’s Sexual Health after Cancer Treatment fact sheet.
 These do not prevent pregnancy or sexually transmitted infections.

 • Vaginal lubricants work immediately to ease dryness during sex and can be placed in and round the vagina, on penises, other body parts, or other instruments that go into the vagina.
 Use water- and silicone-based lubricants instead of oil-based or other products that have glycerin or flavors as these can be irritating.